NCAR/SWM_documentation/docs/swm_repository_tour.md

 >TODO: Adding additional compiler support is as simple as adding the OpenACC flags for your compiler to the CMake build.

 **Run:**
-No command line arguments or any other configuration required.
+No command line arguments or any other configuration is required.
 Just run the executable produced in the previous step.
 The problem inputs (mesh size, number of iterations, etc...) for the executables are hardcoded at compile time and defined the file `$SWM_ROOT/swm_fortran/common/params.F90`.

 ## AMReX
-The AMReX versions of the mini-app are really written in C++ but they use the AMReX library extensively.
+The AMReX versions of the mini-app are really written in C++ but they use the [AMReX library](https://amrex-codes.github.io/amrex/) extensively.
 So we have decided to group all of the AMReX versions together in their own "language" directory.

 ### AMReX
 **Summary:**
 A version of the mini-app written in C++ and uses the AMReX library.
 This version has a large number of configuration options.
-It is able to run on in serial or parallel on CPUs and gpus using a number of different programming model backends (MPI, OpenMP, CUDA) independently or or in combination with each other.
+It is able to run on in serial or parallel on CPUs and GPUs using a number of different programming model backends (MPI, OpenMP, CUDA) independently or or in combination with each other.

 **Build:**
 To build this version of the mini-app your CMake build should use: